SejiOH/hello-world/README.md

 Hello, world.

 I am Seji OH, a data scientist in South Korea.
-I love exploring knowledge and reading a lot of books.
+I love exploring knowledge in various fields and reading a lot of books.

 This GitHub repositories will be places for my personal projects to improve my skills and search for a job or further (hopefully).